Stratford St Andrew: Demographics

 Since 1801, the total population of Stratford St Andrew has gradually declined from 203, to 185 in 2011.
 1821 saw the village reach its peak total population with 213 inhabitants.
 In contrast, 1961 saw the lowest total population for the village, with 158 recorded inhabitants.

 Despite the decline in total population, the number of houses in the village has increased.
 In 1831, when the total population was 200, the number of houses was recorded as 24.

 By 1961, there were 58 households, even though the total population was at its recorded lowest, 158.
 The most recent census data in 2011, reports that there are now 78 households in the village, 43% of which are owned outright.

 The reasoning behind the increase in households may be partially explained by the increase in area of Stratford St Andrew.
 In 1831 the total area was 300 acres, however 60 years later in 1891, the village was 800 acres large.

 This increase in land would allow more room for houses to be built, thus partially explaining why there is an increase in the recorded number of households.

 In 1831, working in agricultural labour was the largest sector of employment for those living in Stratford St Andrew.
 There were only 5 employers and professionals.

 In 2011 there were 95 people from the village in employment.
 Of those 95, only four were involved in agricultural labour.
 The majority are now involved in retail related work, as well as education.

 Amenities

 Stratford St Andrew formerly had a place of worship, but today the church has been converted into a private residence.
 It retains its structural presence, made up of a tall plain tower, with simple decorated bell windows.

 Today, the nearest operating church to the village is located less than half a mile to the east in Farnham, just over the River Alde.
 The church is named St Mary's Church and has been in existence since 12th century Norman.

 Stratford St Andrew also has a village hall named the 'Riverside Centre'.

 Within the boundaries of Stratford St Andrew and just off the main A12 road is a garage.
-This garage contains a BP petrol station.
+This garage contains a Shell petrol station.